Hugh Hamilton (racing driver)

 Hugh 'Hammy' Caulfield Hamilton (18 June 1905 – 26 August 1934) was a British racing driver who was killed in the 1934 Swiss Grand Prix.
-He was born in Omagh, in Tyrone, Northern Ireland.
+He was born in Omagh, in County Tyrone, Northern Ireland.
 It has been said that he was "perhaps the top British driver at that time [before his death]".
 He raced with Dick Seaman on occasion, and was good friends with him.

 Early life

-Hamilton was born in Northern Ireland, and moved to England in 1922.
+Hamilton was born in Northern Ireland and moved to England in 1922.
 He started off as an MG salesman.
 He took up racing motorbikes and then in 1930 started car racing with a Riley.

 Races

 During the JCC 1000-mile race at Brooklands in 1932, driving A.T.
 Goldie Gardner's car with whom he shared the driving, the car spun a big-end bearing and the engine was replaced in 3 3/4 hours.
 Later, the car developed a serious leak from the fuel tank and Hammy and MG mechanic Cecil Cousins had to replace it in the pits.

-Two months later at the RAC Tourist Trophy Race on the Ards course outside Belfast, Hammy set the fastest 750cc lap in practice despite the scrutineers insisting he replace his supercharger before the race.
+Two months later at the RAC Tourist Trophy Race on the Ards course outside Belfast, Hammy set the fastest 750cc lap in practice despite the scrutineers insisting he replaces his supercharger before the race.
 On day two of practice, he lost control between Ballystockart and Dundonald, crashing through the front garden of a local insurance agent after which he required hospital treatment.

-For the major EifelRennen race at the Nurburgring in Germany on May 28, Hamilton had entered the car in the 800cc class – to tackle 12 laps of the demanding 14.2-mile circuit.
-During the race he kept pace with far more powerful 1,500cc category cars and even the slower Grand Prix machines - finally winning his class by a staggering 24 minutes.
+For the major EifelRennen race at the Nurburgring in Germany on 28 May, Hamilton had entered the car in the 800cc class – to tackle 12 laps of the demanding 14.2-mile circuit.
+During the race he kept pace with far more powerful 1,500cc category cars and even the slower Grand Prix machines – finally winning his class by a staggering 24 minutes.

-Hugh Hamilton took an outright victory in the 19-lap cyclecar class race of the 1932 Großer Preis von Deutschland at the Nürburgring, which was ran concurrently with the main Grand Prix.
+Hugh Hamilton took an outright victory in the 19-lap cyclecar class race of the 1932 Großer Preis von Deutschland at the Nürburgring, which was run concurrently with the main Grand Prix.
 Driving his MG C-Type, he also set the fastest lap of the race.